 For every year you've had a condition, is the number of months of treatment you’ll need.
 Treatments are typically once a week.
 If the problem is more acute you may need treatments more often in the beginning.
 Monthly wellness visits are advised.

-We do not accept insurance, but can provide you with a superbill for you to submit to your insurance company.
+We do not accept insurance at this time but we can provide you with a super-bill that you can submit to your insurance company!